 Employees visit classrooms to share real-world lessons

-The bank's participation in the American Bankers Association 'Get Smart About Credit' program is part of a larger commitment to improve children's financial literacy in the community.
-Along with a corresponding savings education program for elementary students, FNCB employee volunteers have offered financial education lessons to more than 1600 students at 37 schools throughout Lackawanna, Luzerne, Wayne and Monroe counties in the past year.
+The bank’s participation in the Teach Children to Save program is part of a larger commitment to improve children’s financial literacy in the community.
+Along with a corresponding credit education program for high school students, FNCB employee volunteers have offered financial education lessons to more than 1600 students at 37 schools throughout Lackawanna, Luzerne, Wayne and Monroe counties in the past year.

 As part of the financial literacy programs, area teachers are encouraged to schedule a classroom visit with a financial expert from FNCB who can offer lessons on basic savings, interest, budgeting, using credit cards wisely, understand a credit report and protecting personal information.